 Dispose of your garbage properly

-We have a whole page on throwing your garbage away correctly, so please look!
+We have a whole section on throwing your garbage away correctly, so please look!
 If it is thrown out too early, it can look very unsightly piled up on the pavement, as well as being rather smelly.
 If you have any questions, you can always look at the mywaste app, which has a calendar of when waste is collected and how to dispose of it.

 We have a whole section on bikes, so check it out!
 Bike safety comprises of two parts- cycling safely, and parking your bike in the right area.
 Road safety is really important in Maastricht, with its numerous pedestrian areas and bike lanes.
 If you want more information on how to be safe (and how to avoid fines!) look at our page on road safety.